charnad/viktoras.de/source/_posts/2023-01-04-complexity-competence-ratio.md

     <img class="img-fluid" src="/img/posts/2023-01-04-complexity-competence-ratio/2-project-development.svg" alt="Project development paths">
 </div>

 Let's imagine how the same project could've evolved further.
 The project continues to grow with new features, and as we figured out, complexity grows with it.
-On the image above, initial development is indicated by a blue arrow.
+On the image above, the project's initial development is indicated by a blue arrow.
 If the developer has enough competence to recognize the threat of uncontrolled complexity and mitigate it with high-quality work, that would first place the project into the bottom right cell.
 From there it will either move to manageable complexity, or average competence.
 A high complexity/average competence combination is also not a stable state, due to [software rot][2].
 With active effort, once again, the complexity can be reduced (green arrow), or the project will eventually move to disaster phase (red arrow).

 Findings from this story are: